rafalklosek/rafalklosek/README.md

 During my brief time exploring the **developer space**, I gained valuable experience in coding and learned the importance of **community building** to drive impactful technologies.

-Check out the cool project I contributed to "News cycle aggregator" - it's pinned below.🧑‍💻
+Check out the cool project I contributed to back in 2023 "News cycle aggregator"- it's pinned below.🧑‍💻

 ---